Being an entrepreneur is like riding a rollercoaster. A good mentor will help provide introductions, insights and strategies to keep you focused on...

 Tools like optical character recognition allow organizations to scan everything - old invoices, statements, customer files, whatever - and be able to search and read the key information instantly.
-Combine that with shared cloud storage and that room ful of filing cabinets is officially obsolete.
-These technologies have automatic redundancy, can be accessed any anywhere and allow for real-time collaboration.
+Combine that with shared cloud storage and that roomful of filing cabinets is officially obsolete.
+These technologies have automatic redundancy, can be accessed anywhere, and allow for real-time collaboration.
 All for a cost of just about zero!

 The one concern with these tools is privacy, given the endless news about hacks, and who owns the data.
 Anticipate a showdown between cloud providers and large companies to arise.

 Sometimes a smart office doesn't require an office at all.
 There are still lots of advantages to working together in the same office.
 But the modern office can also be dispersed with communications via instant messaging, conference calls, and face-to-face Webinars.

 This trend has also made outsourcing easier than ever.
 Need a skill part-time or for a specific window?
 Hire a freelancer, whether they work around the corner or further afield.
 Thanks to the cloud and abundant computing, you can give them access to the information they need, and only the information they need.
 Computer share information seamlessly across networks and organizations.